rogerhyam/wfo-backbone-management/green_book/README.md

 Names are associated with References through name_references.
 These allow the relationship to have two properties:

 1. __Comment__ - An explanation of how the reference applies specifically to this name.
 It could be something like "Holotype specimen" or "Only known mention of name" or "Author based on abbreviation in the authors string."
-1. __Placement Replated__ - A flag so indicate this reference is concerned with the taxonomic placement of the name rather than the nomenclatural status of the name.
+1. __Placement Related__ - A flag so indicate this reference is concerned with the taxonomic placement of the name rather than the nomenclatural status of the name.
 In the current interface reference links with this flag are presented in a yellow box called "Taxonomic Sources".
 Reference links without this flag appear in the gray box entitled "Nomenclatural References".

 ### What if I don't have a URI for my reference?